-For each goal, a number of Key Performance Indicators (KPI) are identified, in agreement with the APC.
+For each goal, Key Performance Indicators (KPI) are identified, in agreement with the APC.
 The KPIs are mapped against strategic goals of AU.
-After the approval of KPIs, baselines are defined for KPIs on the basis of data available for the recently completed year and appropriate targets for KPIs are set for the following year.
+After the approval of KPIs, baselines are defined for KPIs based on data available for the recently completed year and appropriate targets for KPIs are set for the following year.